Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/spawn-networkobjects.md

 Required reading: [Object Spawning](../../basics/object-spawning.md).
 :::

 This document serves as a walkthrough of Boss Room’s approach to solving the following issue: Late-joining clients entering networked sessions encountering zombie `NetworkObjects`.
-Zombie `NetworkObjects` represent `NetworkObjects` that are instantiated for a client due to scene loads but are not despawned or destroyed by Netcode.
+Zombie `NetworkObjects` represent `NetworkObjects` that are instantiated for a client due to scene loads but aren't despawned or destroyed by Netcode.

 This is a particular Netcode limitation of `NetworkObject` spawning: `NetworkObjects` that belong to a scene object should not be destroyed until its scene has been unloaded through Netcode’s scene management.

 The scenario in question:

 * A host loads a scene and destroys a `NetworkObject` that belonged to that scene.
 * A client joins the host’s session and loads the additive scene.
 This operation loads **all** the `GameObjects` included in the additive scene.
-The `NetworkObject` that was destroyed on the server will not be destroyed on the client’s machine.
+The `NetworkObject` that was destroyed on the server won't be destroyed on the client’s machine.

 This scenario manifested inside Boss Room, whereby late-joining clients joining a game session encountered zombie `NetworkObject`s that were not destroyed over the network.